jmspit/curlstats/README.md

 ### 24 hour probe map

-Output a 24h hour map bucketed over only the time-of-day part of a particular probe, useful in detecting recurring daily patterns.
+Output a 24h hour map bucketed over only the time-of-day part of probes, useful in detecting recurring daily patterns.
+The `-T` option may be used to adjust the default bucket size of 30 minutes.

 ```
 $ cat data/snaak_knmi.dat.old | curlstats -o 24hmap -T 60